ToBlick/cs101/slides/welcome.md

 ## Notes

 There are notes for most lecture topics by [Amos Bloomberg](https://knowledge.kitchen/).
-You may find them useful but incomplete.
+They are very useful but they are under construction.

 ---